madhuakula/kubernetes-goat/guide/docs/index.md

 :::caution

 Kubernetes Goat has intentionally created vulnerabilities, applications, and configurations to attack and gain access to your cluster and workloads.
-Please **DO NOT** run alongside your production environments and infrastructure.
+Please **DO NOT*- run alongside your production environments and infrastructure.
 So we highly recommend running this in a safe and isolated environment.

 :::